Tech-Recruiter-Justin/Open-Source-CS-Degree/Harvard-CS50x/README.md

 - Converts source code to machine code (binary instructions that the computer understands)

+1. Preprocessing (# in our code to link libraries)
+2. Compiling (from C to assembly)
+3. Assembling (from assembly code to binary)
+4. Linking (content of already compiled libraries are actually combined)

 ```bash
 # generates an output file named a.out from hello.c
 $ clang hello.c